 Nobody likes to get pulled over, but if a police officer does stop you, you need to know how to talk to the officer.
 The main thing to remember is that a police officer approaching your car has no idea who you are and whether you pose a threat.
-The reality is that police officers are killed during routine traffic stops and, for this reasons, officers will always approach the situation as though you are dangerous.
+The reality is police officers are killed during routine traffic stops, and for this reason, officers will always approach the situation as though you are dangerous.
 The following tips can help you talk to police, keep yourself safe, and maybe even prevent an arrest or a ticket.

 For more information on traffic violations and related criminal offenses, see Traffic Violations & Driving Crimes.

 For information on how to handle yourself if you are arrested, see What to Do and Not Do When Arrested.

 Before the officer approaches, place the car in park, turn off the ignition, roll down your window, place your hands on the top of the steering wheel where they can be seen, and, at night, turn on the interior car light.
 Move slowly and do not make any furtive motions—cramming something under the seat can give the officer probable cause to search the car.
 Do not start digging through your glove box or pockets looking for your driver's license or registration until the officer asks you to do so.
 The officer might think you are reaching for a weapon and act accordingly.